 The Cart page automatically shows tax.
 But when you continue to Checkout and enter your zip code, it will then remove the tax after it knows where you are.
-We do however charge sales tax in Florida (our home base) or California.
+We do however charge sales tax in Florida (our home base).

 I’m trying to check out but it doesn’t seem to be completing.
 But I know my card info is correct.
 How do I check out?

 If you clicked ‘Place Order’ and it didn’t churn on your order for about 20 seconds and come back with an Order number, then the order hasn’t gone through.
-There are two situations we typicallycome across:
+There are two common situations that cause this:

-Sometimes there is nothing wrong with your card info, you have entered the billing address, the number and expiration correctly.
+Sometimes there is nothing wrong with your card info and you have entered the billing address, number, and expiration correctly.
 But occasionally our gateway gets a ‘Processor Decline’ from the bank issuing your credit card.
 This a response to our card processor saying that they sent the transaction to your bank, but the issuing bank for your card declined it.
-This could be because the amount is outside a red flag setting, or you don’t make frequent online purchases, or you just got anew card and haven’t activated ye, or are ate the limit, etc. You will need to call the number on the back of the card and ask them to approve this transaction.
+This could be because the amount is outside a red flag setting, or you don’t make frequent online purchases, or you just got a new card and haven’t activated yet, or are at the limit, etc. You will need to call the number on the back of the card and ask them to approve this transaction.
 Most likely you will need to speak to the fraud department as they are usually who has set the restriction.
 Once they do, you can hit Place Order again and it will go through.
 Try to do this before the order times out or you’ll have to enter it again.
 The cart will last longer than your card info.
 That expires and disappears from the page after a few moments, for your protection.

 If you have any issues at all checking out, don’t hesitate to call us at 772-444-2280.
 Someone very friendly will answer (during business hours) and have it resolved in about 2 minutes.

 These are not frequent but have been asked before, perhaps the answers can help someone..